goodnewday/GoodCppLib/README.md

 # GoodCppLib
-write good cpp lib to use later
+write good cpp lib to use later,contributator wuxiao